javasuns/JavaFXServices/README.md

 # JavaFX Services (Gradle)

-This software leverages the [Gluon Client plugin for Gradle](https://github.com/gluonhq/client-gradle-plugin) which is able to compile the application into native code along with its required dependencies, so it can directly be executed as a native application on the target platform.
-Cross-platform compatibility is achieved through [Gluon Attach](https://gluonhq.com/products/mobile/attach).
+This software leverages the [Gluon Client plugin for Gradle](https://github.com/gluonhq/client-gradle-plugin) for compiling the application into native code along with its required dependencies, so it can directly be executed as a native application on the target platform.
+Mobile hardware access is achieved through [Gluon Attach](https://gluonhq.com/products/mobile/attach).
 The software utilizes some of its pre-built services (Browser, Device, Push Notifications and Share)

 [![BSD-3 license](https://img.shields.io/badge/license-BSD--3-%230778B9.svg)](https://opensource.org/licenses/BSD-3-Clause)